getodk/docs/docs/central-entities.rst

 You can see the actual data stored in the Entity in the bottom left under the :guilabel:`Entity Data` section, and you can edit that information by clicking on :guilabel:`Edit` right there.

-.. _central-entities-edit
+.. _central-entities-edit:

 Editing Entity Data
 ~~~~~~~~~~~~~~~~~~~

-To edit the data stored for an Entity, you can locate the Entity in the :doc:`Entity data table <central-entities-data>` and click on the pencil icon that shows up on top of its row, or you can click on the :guilabel:`Edit` button if you are already looking at the detail page for the Entity.
+To edit the data stored for an Entity, you can locate the Entity in the :ref:`Entity data table <central-entities-data>` and click on the pencil icon that shows up on top of its row, or you can click on the :guilabel:`Edit` button if you are already looking at the detail page for the Entity.

    .. image:: /img/central-entities/entity-edit.png